Independent Non-executive Director

-Mr Wan joined PSA in 2012, bringing with him a broad range of business development, investment management and restructuring experience in transport and logistics; as well as experience in the fast-moving consumer goods (“FMCG”) sector.
+Mr Wan joined PSA in 2012, bringing with him a broad range of business development, investment management and restructuring experience in transport and logistics.

 Prior to PSA, Mr Wan spent more than eight years in Temasek Holdings, an Asia investment firm headquartered in Singapore.
 Mr Wan focused on investments in the transportation sector and led teams in the evaluation and execution of investment opportunities, restructuring and nurturing of investee companies.
 His last appointment with Temasek was as Director of SeaTown Holdings, a USD3bn global investment fund wholly owned by Temasek.

 In the early years of his career, he was with Singapore Airlines (“SIA”), where he held various management positions in the commercial technology, sales &; marketing and internal auditor divisions.

 Mr Wan is also Chairman of SHINE Children and Youth Services, a registered charity serving vulnerable children, youth and their families in Singapore.
 Mr Wan is also a member of the Institutional Review Board of Singapore University of Social Sciences.
 In addition, he sits on the Advisory Board of The Logistics Institute Asia Pacific – National University of Singapore and is also a committee member of the Singapore Business Federation (“SBF”) Infrastructure Committee and the SBF Latin American Business Group.

 Mr Wan was awarded the Singapore Airlines Scholarship and graduated from Stanford University with a Bachelor of Science (Engineering).